Industrial Water Damage Response for Layton, UT

 A Decade of Service to Davis County’s Industrial Sector

 Our work is documented across the region.
 We have managed Category 3 water intrusion in food processing plants in Clearfield and executed specialized drying plans for composite manufacturing facilities in the East Gate Business Park.
 This experience provides us with a granular understanding of the building materials and operational challenges unique to this area.
+You can review an example of an industrial water loss in Clearfield to see how we approach large-scale commercial mitigation firsthand.
+For another example of large-scale mitigation in Clearfield, our sump pump failure case study illustrates the scope of infrastructure-level losses we routinely manage in Davis County’s industrial corridor.

 Case Snapshot: Frozen Fire Suppression Line, West Layton Warehouse: During a January cold snap with sustained temperatures below 24°F, an improperly insulated sprinkler line burst in a 150,000 sq. ft. warehouse.
 The rupture flooded the shipping and receiving area, threatening palletized goods.
 Our crew was on-site within 60 minutes, isolating the main, extracting standing water with truck-mounted units, and establishing a drying plan using high-capacity LGR dehumidifiers to protect the unsealed concrete slab from deep saturation.